What to do after the fire

 Emergency accommodation and Counselling

-The Fire & Rescue NSW has the services of a full-time Salvation Army Chaplain, who can provide counselling and help you find emergency accommodation.
-His service are free and available 24 hours a day.
+The Fire and Rescue NSW has the services of a full-time Salvation Army Chaplain, who can provide counselling and help you find emergency accommodation.
+The Salvation Army Chaplain services are free and available 24 hours a day.
 Telephone: (02) 9265 2736

 In an Emergency Call Triple Zero (000)